prisma/specs/binaries/Readme.md

 ### 2. We are using CLI in a build system from a provider for which we do not have a working pre-compiled binary

 Since overriding CLI binary is an environment variable and these providers might [not always allow](https://github.com/prisma/prisma2/issues/157#issuecomment-520501500) compiling a binary.
-There will be no workaround such a situation except us making the default downloaded binary for that provider work.
+There will be no work around such a situation except us making the default downloaded binary for that provider work.
 We want to support all major providers out of the box and this use case should be rare.

 # Use Case: Generators